benjamincrozat/legacy-blog/posts/2-how-to-check-laravel-version.md

 ---
-Description: Knowing how to get the Laravel version you are running is incredibly important before you do anything on any project.
-There are multiple ways to check this information.
+Description: Knowing how to get the Laravel version you are running is important before starting to write code on a project.
+There are multiple ways to get check it.
 Published At: 2022-09-10
 Modified At:
 ---

-# 3 easy ways to check which Laravel version you are running
+# 4 easy ways to check which Laravel version you are running

 As soon as you get a new Laravel project to work on, the first thing you should do is to check which version you are running.
 For instance, you may need to install a new package and you want to make sure it is compatible with your version of Laravel.

-## Check which Laravel version you are running on Laravel 9 and later
+## Check your Laravel version on Laravel 9 and later with the about command

 The about command gives you the Laravel version you are running as well as a lot of other information about your project.